andrewchilds/overcast/README.md

     $ overcast help
     ```

+## Uninstallation

+1. #### Locally

+    ```sh
+    # Uninstall Overcast:
+    $ npm -g remove overcast
+    # Optionally delete your Overcast configuration:
+    $ rm -rf $HOME/.overcast
+    ```

+2. #### Remotely

+    Since nothing is installed on the servers managed with Overcast, there's nothing to uninstall on them.

 ## Configuration

 Overcast looks for an `.overcast` directory in the current directory, or in some parent directory, otherwise falling back to `$HOME/.overcast`.
-This allows you to have multiple configurations, and to check your cluster definitions and scripts into a repo, like source code.
+This allows you to have multiple configurations, and to check your cluster definitions and scripts into a repo like source code.

 The command `overcast init` will create a new configuration in the current directory.
 The config directory looks like this: